Houston4444/Patchance/readme.md

 # ![Patchance Logo](https://raw.githubusercontent.com/Houston4444/Patchance/master/resources/main_icon/128x128/patchance.png) Patchance

 Patchance is one more JACK patchbay GUI for GNU/Linux systems, but it could be adapted to Mac and Windows with little effort.
+It also can provide ALSA MIDI ports.
 It is a direct alternative to [Catia](https://github.com/falkTX/Catia) or [Patchage](https://github.com/drobilla/patchage).

 ![Screenshot](https://raw.githubusercontent.com/Houston4444/Patchance/master/screenshots/yellow_boards.png)